 - Instance variables

 - Strings are treated specially in Java

+- Methods

+- All computation should be done in methods

+- Overloading is generally a good thing

 - Initialization is critical for objects

 - Java guarantees proper initialization using constructors

 - Source of many errors in C

 - Java helps clean-up with garbage collection

 - Only memory is clean, close those file handles explicitly!

-- No memory leaks, "show stopper" in C/C++ project!
+- No memory leaks, "show stopper" in a C/C++ project!

 - Equality (three types of equality)